binda-nabendu/E.Fashion-Seamlessly_Stylish-Ultimate_Online_Fashion_Destination-Backend_API-public_version/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Java, MySQL, and Maven installed.
 3. Configure the `application.properties` file with your MySQL database credentials.
-4. Run the database migration scripts to create the necessary tables.
-5. Build and run the project using Maven or your preferred IDE.
+4. Build and run the project using Maven or your preferred IDE.

 ## Contact Information